 No reportable criminal incidents have been reported or identified for the University of Utah Sandy Center.
-For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the Sandy Center.
+For the past three years (2016, 2017, & 2018) no criminal incidents were reported to the campus security authority for the Sandy Center.
 Each year, the university has requested crime statistics from Sandy City Police Department, but that station has failed to respond to the university's requests.
 The university will continue its efforts to establish a relationship with Sandy City to facilitate the receipt of these statistics.

-UNIVERSITY OF UTAH GRADUATE CENTER AT ST. GEORGE CRIME STATISTICS

-No reportable criminal incidents have been reported or identified for the St. George Center.
-For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the St. George Center.
-Each year, the university has requested crime statistics from St. George Police Department, but that station has failed to respond to the university's requests.
+UNIVERSITY OF UTAH GRADUATE CENTER AT ST. GEORGE CRIME STATISTICS the university has requested crime statistics from St. George Police Department, but that station has failed to respond to the university's requests.
 The university will continue its efforts to establish a relationship with St. George City to facilitate the receipt of these statistics.